 ASX Principle Status Reference/comment 3.2 Companies should establish a policy concerning diversity and disclose the policy or a summary of that policy.
 The policy should include requirements for the Board to establish measurable objectives for achieving gender diversity and for the Board to assess annually both the objectives and progress in achieving them.
 N/A The Company has adopted a diversity policy which can be viewed on its website.
 The Company recognises that a diverse and talented workforce is a competitive advantage and encourages a culture that embraces diversity.
 The Company does not think that it is appropriate to state measurable objectives for achieving gender diversity due to its size and stage of development.
 3.3 Companies should disclose in each annual report the measurable objectives for achieving gender diversity set by the Board in accordance with the diversity policy and progress towards achieving them.
 N/A The Company has adopted a diversity policy which can be viewed on its website.
 The Company recognises that a diverse and talented workforce is a competitive advantage and encourages a culture that embraces diversity.
-However, given the Company's size and stage of development as an exploration company, the board does not think it is yet appropriate to include measurable objectives in relation to gender.
+However, given the Company's size and stage of development as an exploration company, the Board does not think it is yet appropriate to include measurable objectives in relation to gender.
 As the Company grows and requires more employees, the Company will review this policy and amend as appropriate.
 3.4 Companies should disclose in each annual report the proportion of women employees in the whole organisation, women in senior executive positions and women on the Board.
 A The proportion of women employees in the whole organisation is nil.
 There are currently no women in senior executive positions.
 There are currently no women on the board.
-3.5 Companies should provide the information indicated in the Guide to reporting on Principle 3 A Principle 4: Safeguard integrity in financial reporting 4.1 The board should establish an audit committee A The audit committee is comprised of the full board.
-A copy of the audit committee charter is available on the Company's website.
-The audit committee has not met during the reporting period, however all matters that might properly be dealt with by the audit committee are subject to regular scrutiny at full board meetings.
-4.2 The audit committee should be structured so that it: , e consists only of non-executive directors N/A There are two non-executive directors on the board.
-Sourcing alternative directors to strictly comply with this Principle is considered expensive with costs out weighing potential benefits. consists of a majority of independent directors A is chaired by an independent chair, who is not chair of the board A 4.3 has at least three members The audit committee should have a A A The Audit Committee Charter is available on the Company's website.
+3.5 Companies should provide the information indicated in the Guide to reporting on Principle 3 A Principle 4: Safeguard integrity in financial 4.1 4.2 reporting The board should establish an audit committee The audit committee should be A The audit committee is comprised of the full Board.
+A copy of the audit committee charter is available on the Company's website. structured so that it: - consists only of non-executive directors N/A There are two non-executive directors on the Board.
+Sourcing alternative directors to strictly comply with this Principle is considered expensive with costs out weighing potential benefits. consists of a majority of independent directors A is chaired by an independent chair, who is not chair of the board A 4.3 • has at least three members The audit committee should have a A A The Audit Committee Charter is available on the Company's website.
 4.4 formal charter Companies should provide the information indicated in the Guide to reporting on Principle 4 A The audit committee is to meet at least annually and otherwise as required.
-However, the audit committee has not met during the reporting period.
-A = Adopted N/A = Not ado onted IV/II - IVOI aac preu
+A = Adopted N/A = Not ado opted